jziolkowski/tdm/README.md

  - [autodiscovery](https://github.com/jziolkowski/tdm/wiki/Autodiscovery) of Tasmota devices (even if they use custom FullTopics)
  - module, GPIO and template configuration
  - rules editor with Var/Mem/Ruletimer monitor
  - easy to read detachable telemetry viewers (working in active and passive mode)
  - relay, color and PWM control
  - user-friendly configuration of buttons, switches and relays, including their related SetOptions
  - timers editor
  - clear retained relay and LWT topics
  - detachable device consoles with command completion and intuitive history
  - selectable views to see the most vital device parameters at a glance
  - BSSID aliasing for larger deployments
  - support for current and legacy Timers payloads (thanks @GrahamM)

 # Planned functions

  - PWM/NTP/Topics configuration dialogs and a few others
- - config export for OpenHAB and HomeAssistant
  - dynamic and manual grouping of devices: by group topic, module, firmware revision, and more
  - group actions: reset/restart/control power/upgrade
  - quick settings for common use cases